ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 The input to JFA is a canvas with some colored seeds on it.
 Since we're dealing with computers, the canvas is an array of pixels.

 The algorithm works in "rounds".
 In a given round you iterate through each pixel in the canvas and look at 8 pixels around it.
 When I say '8 pixels around it' you're probably thinking of the 8 direct neighbours but THAT'S NOT QUITE RIGHT!
 When I try to explain this algorithm to friends, this is the main place everyone gets tripped up.
-So this is a good place to pay attention carefully, I'm going to back-track a bit.
+I'll explain this in detail later, but for now just know that in each round you visit each pixel.
+And for each pixel, you look at SOME 8 pixels around it but not the direct neighbours.

+Anyway, suppose you're in a round, and you're processing a pixel at location (i, j), and you're visiting some 8 pixels around it.
+If you see a seed closer to (i, j) than one you've seen before, you store its color and location.
+Also if you visit a non-seed that's seen a nearby seed which is closer than one you've seen before - you store that seed's color and location.

+Here's the second thing almost everyone finds tricky in this algorithm: a pixel doesn't need to visit a seed to find out about it.
+It just needs to visit another pixel that visited it.
+Or a pixel that visited another pixel that visited it, and so on.

+Take a second to make sure you understand that!

-The algorithm works in "rounds".
-In a given round, you iterate through each pixel in the canvas and look at 8 pixels around it.
-The 8 pixels that you look at depend on something called the step length, and the step length is different in each round.
+Okay, back to the 8 pixels...
+Suppose you're in a round, and you're processing a pixel, and you're visiting 8 pixels around it.
+The 8 pixels that you visit depend on something called the step length, and the step length is different in each round.
 In round 1, the step length is N / 2 (where N is the width/height of the canvas).
 In round 2, the step length is N / 4.
 In step 3, the step length is N / 8, and so on.
+In total there are log(N) rounds.

-The diagram below shows what 'neighbours' we look at when we process each pixel in a round.
+The diagram below shows what pixels we visit  we look at when we process each pixel in a round.
 In the diagram 'k' means step length.

 <div style="width: 100%; text-align: center; margin: 40px auto;">
 <div style="margin: auto; max-width: 400px;">